-Internal Model Standard Formula (SF) Internal Model Risk Category (factor based approach) (stochastic simulation) Underwriting Risk Standardised mortality, longevity, morbidity shocks (combined with business risk in SF) Shocks based on AGL and Allianz Group experience.
+Table 20.
+Difference es between Standard Formula and Allianz Group Internal Model Internal Model Standard Formula (SF) Internal Model Risk Category (factor based approach) (stochastic simulation) Underwriting Risk Standardised mortality, longevity, morbidity shocks (combined with business risk in SF) Shocks based on AGL and Allianz Group experience.
 Business Risk Standardised lapse and expense shocks (combined with underwriting risk in SF) Shocks based on AGL and Allianz Group experience.
-Market Risk Pre-defined up/down shocks as percentage change to existing market values.
-Underlying distribution for each modelled ris factor is calibrated to market data.
+Market Risk Pre-defined up/downshocks as percentage change to existing market values.
+Underlying distribution for each modelled risk factor is calibrated to market data.
 Worst shock determines the capital requirement for each risk factor.
 Complex changes such as twists in the interest rate curve are considered.
 No shock to certain bonds, e.g. EU All bonds are subject to changes in value. government bonds.
-No explicit risk module for volatility risks.
-Interest rate volatility risk and equity volatilit risk are explicitly considered.
-Instantaneous shock does not reflect the daily reaction to the market movements of the AGL-developed Market Risk Model allows fo dynamic hedging program. hedging programme Aggregation based on pre-defined correlation assumptions.
-Aggregation is based on relationships between different risk factors calibrated usir market data and expert judgement.
-Credit Risk Factor based approach based on the Company's underlying credit risk exposures Potential changes in credit risk exposures are based on an Allianz Group longer term "through the cycle" analysis of economic cycles.
+Interest rate volatility risk and equity volatility No explicit risk module for volatility risks. risk are explicitly considered.
+Instantaneous shock does not reflect the daily reaction to the market movements of the AGL-developed Market Risk Model allows for dynamic hedging programme. hedging programme Aggregation is based on relationships Aggregation based on pre-defined correlation assumptions. between different risk factors calibrated using market data and expert judgement.
+Credit Risk Factor based approach based on the Company's underlying credit risk exposures Potential changes in credit risk exposures are based on an Allianz Group longer term "through the cycle" a nalysis of economic cycles.
 Internal Allianz rating system is used.
 Collateralisation of credit exposures more accurately allowed for.
 Spread risk is not fully captured and thus an additional spread risk component is allowed for in the market risk module.
-Operational Risk Factor-based approach based on earned Scenario-based risk modelling approach premium amount and technical provisions.
-Risk identification within AGL.
-Aggregation of operational risks based on los frequency and loss severity distributions.
+Operational Risk Factor-based approach based on earned Scenario-based risk modelling approach premium a mount and technical provisions.
+Riskidentification within AGL.
+Aggregation of operational risks based on loss frequency and loss severity distributions.
 Loss absorbing capacity of tax Loss absorbing capacity allows companies to reflect that a future loss equal to the Standard Model SCR that would result in a reduction in deferred tax liabilities.
 AGL limit this loss absorbing capacity to a maximum amount of the currently recognised deferred tax liability.
-Loss absorbing capacity allows companies to reflect that a future loss equal to the Interna Model SCR that would result in a reduction in deferred tax liabilities.
-AGL limit this loss absorbing capacity to a maximum amount of the currently recognised deferred tax liability
+Loss absorbing capacity allows companies to reflect that a future loss equal to the Internal Model SCR that would result in a reduction in deferred tax liabilities.
+AGL limit this loss absorbing capacity to a maximum a mount of the currently recognised deferred tax liability.